 2. Develop a culture of feedback

 Regular feedback is a valuable way to support employees in developing their skills and recognising their own potential.
 It will help to ensure employees get the training and support they need so that they can future-proof their careers and stay relevant to the business.
 HR has a key role to play in instilling a culture of feedback and ensuring that managers have the skills to deliver it effectively.
 A key part of any performance review should be about identifying employees’ aspirations and development needs, and finding creative ways for them to build their skill-set in line with business needs.
+Tools such a performance management software can help.
 If employees feel their manager believes in them and sees they have potential to grow, they will be more engaged with their job and motivated to learn.

 3. Build self-awareness